Which causes more accidental deaths: guns or swimming pools?

 |0.354|| Accidental firearm deaths per

 If we calculate the rates per 100,000 instances of the risk, the numbers will be a little easier to compare.
 The estimates for gun-owning households is shown as a range, as the number of those households is itself a range.
-First, for the entire population, see the table at right:
+First, for the entire population, see the table above.

 And, for children less than fifteen years old see the table below: